Alumnae/i Association of Vassar College (AAVC)

 Board of Directors

-Current standing committees are devoted to these AAVC priorities: Alumnae House, Alumnae/i Recognition, Career Networking, Clubs and Regional Networks, Communications, Nominations, and the Vassar Fund Council.
-The Board regularly examines AAVC programming and policy to ensure that the AAVC meets the varied needs of its diverse, worldwide constituents and advances the interests and mission of Vassar in relevant and substantive ways.
+Current standing committees are devoted to these AAVC priorities: Alumnae House, Alumnae/i Recognition, Career Networking, Clubs, Communications, Nominations and Governance, and the Vassar Fund.
+The Board regularly examines programming and policy to ensure that the AAVC meets the varied needs of its diverse, worldwide constituents and advances the interests and mission of Vassar in relevant and substantive ways.
 Six AAVC directors also serve as Vassar College trustees.
-Additionally, observers from the AAAVC and the college student body attend the AAVC board and committee meetings.
+Additionally, observers from the AAAVC and the college student leadership attend the AAVC board and committee meetings.

 The Board recently revisited its bylaws as well as the roles and duties of its directors and officers.
 Nominations to the Board are sought throughout the year with elections occurring in June, at Reunion.
-The Board encourages nominations of individuals who have strong track records of service to the college as well as high levels of professional achievement, and who reflect the diverse backgrounds of our 39,000 constituents.
+The board encourages nominations of individuals who have high levels of professional achievement as well as experience serving the college, and who reflect the diverse backgrounds of our 39,500 constituents.

 - AAVC Trustee and Alumnae/i Recognition Committee ChairSharon Davidson Chang ’84, P’19, New York Term of Service: 2017–2021

 - AAVC Trustee and Communications Advisory Committee MemberTanya M. Odom ’92, New York Term of Service: 2016–2020